akilawickey/akilawickey.github.io/README.md

-# asak.github.io
+# akilawickey.github.io

-This is for my online coding
+This is my personal profile